 The second option is to take the food to the recommended back up Recipient.
 Below we have listed recipient agencies that are open 24 hours a day.
 This information is also provided on our website.

 I called the Donor and the Donor confirmed there was no food.
 Do I need to contact the recipient?

 Remind the donor to cancel the food run online so that an email message goes out to all parties.

 Can a Volunteer get a tax write off for volunteering?

-We believe so.
-You can go to your own personal account on Peninsula Food Runners website to see all the food runs that you have done for the calendar year, print the information, calculate your mileage (Google maps is a good tool for this), and then consult your accountant.
+Although you cannot get a tax write off for your time volunteering, you can get a mileage write off.
+Please access your account on Peninsula Food Runners website to see all the food runs that you have done for the calendar year, print the information, and then consult your accountant.

 Can I apply my volunteer time with Peninsula Food Runners to my employee volunteer program?

 Certainly!
 You can retrieve all your time from your Peninsula Food Runner account and supply it to your company’s Human Resource Group.
 Also find out if your company will financially match your volunteer hours to Peninsula Food Runners. i.e Intel contributes $10 for every hours an Intel volunteer accomplishes.

 I am a mother of two and my time is split between sport practices, errands etc. Are there food runs that are suited to my schedule?